-In order to understand what the Bay Area will look like in 2040, MTC and ABAG generated regional forecasts for potential locations and intensities of households and employment as well as travel needs and revenues to fund transportation improvements.
-To understand how these forecasts might play out over time - and to ensure the region is able to meet the goals and targets for Plan Bay Area 2040 - staff developed and evaluated different scenarios for future growth.
-Each scenario presented a different combination of housing development, commercial growth and transportation investments.
-Based on public input, coordination with transportation agencies throughout the region, and scenario evaluation, staff constructed the Preferred Scenario, which is now the Draft Plan.
+In order to understand what the Bay Area may look like in 2040, MTC and ABAG generated regional projections of households and jobs, as well as transportation system needs and a forecast of revenues to fund improvements.
+To understand how these projections might play out over time - and to ensure the region is able to meet the goals and targets for Plan Bay Area 2040 - staff developed and evaluated different scenarios for future growth.
+Each scenario presented a different combination of residential and commercial growth, and transportation investments to support the growth.
+Based on public input, coordination with transportation agencies throughout the region, and scenario evaluation, staff created and the MTC Commission/ABAG Executive Board adopted the Preferred Scenario - a forecasted development pattern of household and job growth and corresponding transportation investment strategy for the region - which is now the Draft Plan.

-This report describes the scenario planning process, presents the various scenarios considered, and provides a comparison of land use and transportation strategies across these scenarios.
+This report describes the scenario planning approach, describes the scenario development and refinement process, describes the scenarios considered, and provides a comparison of land use and transportation strategies across these scenarios.
 A full description of the Draft Plan is included in the main document.
-More technical information on the land use and transportation inputs to the scenarios is in the Land Use Modeling Report and the Summary of Predicted Traveler Responses Report.
+More technical information on the land use and transportation inputs to the scenarios are in the Land Use Modeling Report and the Travel Modeling Report.
 Evaluations of the scenarios against the Plan's adopted targets is in the in the Performance Assessment Report.
 These supplemental reports can be found here: http://2040.planbayarea.org/reports